This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 In our already tiny freezers, there’s an extra part that takes up more space which is the ice packs.
 I mean, the ice takes up more space than the ice cream!
 The ice trays can be taken out of their section.
 This space can be used for smaller items like sticks of butter or small jars of sauce.

 19. Avoid Plastic Containers

 Since plastic containers are convenient to use, we often end up overusing them.
 In fact, over 50% of my fridge, personally, is full of food in plastic containers!
 Unfortunately, the moment you start putting these containers in the freezer, they consume too much space.
 Avoid using such containers, and use the stacking method instead.
 Group the stacks base on the food category.

 20. Being Flexible

-Pinterest always has great ideas that seem pretty……but not quite function.
-With a few DIY techniques, you can definitely function with the fridge you already have.
-Use the space you have by organizing food by category, get rid of extra boxes, and always check your inventory BEFORE you go shopping.
+Pinterest always has great ideas that seem pretty……but they are not quite functional.
+With a few DIY techniques, you can make use of the fridge you already have.
+Use the space you have by organizing food by category, getting rid of extra boxes, and always checking your inventory BEFORE you go shopping.

 21. Ziploc Bags